corda/corda/docs/source/api-testing.rst

 Alternatively, there is a helper constructor which just accepts a list of ``TestIdentity``.
-The first identity provided is the nodes identity, and any subsequent identities are identities that the node knows about.
-The calling package is provided as the location to scan for cordapps and a test ``IdentityService`` is created for you using all the given identities.
+The first identity provided is the identity of the node whose ``ServiceHub`` is being mocked, and any subsequent identities are identities that the node knows about.
+Only the calling package is scanned for cordapps and a test ``IdentityService`` is created for you, using all the given identities.

 .. container:: codeset